About the Author of the Blogsite, Not the Author of the Bible::

 2 Kings 2:1-25 2 Kings [in Smaller Chunks]

-Elisha said to [Elijah,] As the Lord lives & your soul lives, I won't leave you.
-So, they went down to Bethel.
-The sons of the prophets in Bethel, came to Elisha & said to him, Don't you know the Lord will take away your master from you today?
-Elisha said, Yes, I know it; hold your peace.
+And Elisha said to [Elijah,] As the Lord [Lives,] & as your soul [lives,] I won't leave you.
+So, they went down to BethEl.
+And the sons of the prophets, [who] were in BethEl came [out] to Elisha, & said to him, [Don't] you [know] that the Lord will take away your master, [in charge,] from you today?

-And Elijah said to [Elisha] I pray that you [wait] here; for the Lord has sent me to Jordan.
-And [Elisha] said, As the Lord lives & as your soul lives, I will not leave you.
-And the two went on.
+And Elijah said to [Elisha] I pray [that] you [wait] here; for the Lord [has] sent me to Jordan.
+And [Elisha] said, As the Lord [Lives,] & as your soul [lives,] I will not leave you.
+And [the] two went on.